Next: iklib time, Previous: iklib cstrings, Up: iklib [Index]

 codes; for this to happen we should use the following facilities along

-level, Vicare defines it as the fixnum -1
+level, Vicare defines it as the fixnum -1; at present

 all the known error codes fit into fixnums range.
 One syntax identifier